All-in-one solution for Remote Access and Web Portal

-By adding a system running TSplus to your network, applications running on your Windows XP, W7, 2003, 2008, 2012 or 2016 all become available on any computing device that has an HTML5 enabled Web browser, anywhere on your network - or from anywhere in the world over the Internet.
+By adding a system running TSplus to your network, applications running on your Windows XP to 2019 all become available on any computing device that has an HTML5 enabled Web browser, anywhere on your network - or from anywhere in the world over the Internet.
 Even more surprising is how affordable all this can be.

 This TSplus technology of Web enablement is the most economical way to roll out your established applications to any remote location.

 Faced with continued difficult economic realities and reduced budgets, Information Technology departments are searching for ways to derive additional value from their investments in existing Windows software applications.
 Organizations are looking to lower their Total Cost of Ownership (TCO) and accelerate their Return on Investment (ROI), yet still provide cost-effective, responsive access to applications for an increasingly mobile and distributed user base.

 Likewise, Independent Software Vendors (ISVs) have invested heavily in traditional Windows applications and have a pressing need to Web-enable these applications in order to stay competitive, expand their markets, and generate additional revenues under difficult market conditions.
 Reduced revenues and increasing time-to-market pressures mean that ISVs cannot usually afford the time and money it would take to reengineer their applications in order to create native Web-based solutions.